The Potential of Hedge Fund Returns

 Here are some benefits to investing in hedge funds:

 - You can make an ‘absolute return’ from your investment.
-A conservative hedge fund aims to make money from decreasing and increasing markets.
+A conservative fund aims to make money from decreasing and increasing markets.

 - Hedge funds offer diversification to portfolios often dominated by traditional money investments.